Attesting Workload Source Code: Securing Non-Human Identities

 Real-World Use Cases

-Did you know workload attestation isn't just theoretical?
-It's actively shaping security practices across various industries.
-Let’s explore some real-world applications of attesting workload source code to solidify Non-Human Identity (NHI) security.
+Workload attestation is actively shaping security practices across various industries.
+Let's explore some real-world applications of attesting workload source code to solidify Non-Human Identity (NHI) security.

 In the financial sector, attestation ensures the integrity of trading algorithms.